kkranker/psweight/README.md

-`psweight()` is a Mata class that computes inverse-probability weighting (IPW) weights for average treatment effect, average treatment effect on the treated, and average treatment effect estimators for observational data.
-IPW estimators use estimated probability weights to correct for the missing data on the potential outcomes).
-Probabilities of treatment--propensity scores--are computed for each observation with one of variety of methods, including logistic regression (traditional IPW), covariate balance propensity scores (CBPS), penalized balance propensity scores (PCBPS) prognostic score balancing propensity scores, and other methods.
+`psweight()` is a Mata class that computes inverse-probability weighting (IPW) weights for average treatment effect, average treatment effect on the treated, and average treatment effect [LVF: on the untreated] estimators for observational data.
+IPW estimators use estimated probability weights to correct for the missing data on the potential outcomes.
+Probabilities of treatment--propensity scores--are computed for each observation with one of variety of methods, including logistic regression (traditional IPW), covariate-balancing propensity scores (CBPS), penalized [LVF: covariate-] balancing propensity scores (PCBPS), prognostic score-balancing propensity scores, and other methods.
 It also constructs balance tables and assesses the distribution of the IPW weights.

 `psweight` is a Stata command that offers Stata users easy access to the class.
-However, the class offers more flexibility and can conduct some analyses unavailable to the Stata command.
+However, the class offers more flexibility and can conduct some analyses unavailable to [LVF: with? through?] the Stata command.

 # The model

 `psweight::solve()` and `psweight subcmd` solve for propensity score model coefficients, propensity scores, and IPW weights as follows:

-The first step involves computing coefficients, b, for the propensity score model.
+The first step involves computing coefficients b for the propensity score model.
 The propensity score model takes the form of a logit regression model.
 Specifically, the propensity score for each row in the data is defined as